 Knowledge of the anatomy of the region is important to understand the pathophysiology of anorectal infections (Figures 110-1 & 110-2).
 Columnar epithelium transitions to squamous epithelium at the columns of Morgagni at the level of the dentate line.
 Semilunar folds of epithelium called anal valves connect the inferior borders of the anal columns.
 At the base of each anal valve is an anal crypt, into which opens the ducts of the anal glands.
 The anal glands secrete mucous to aid in the evacuation of feces.
 The anal glands are located in the space between the internal and external anal sphincter muscles.
 Most anorectal infections begin in this intersphincteric space due to blockage and resultant infection of the anal glands.6

 The spread of an infection is determined by the anatomy of the anorectal region.
 There are five anatomic spaces into which an infection can spread (Figure 110-3).5 The perianal space is located at the area of the anal verge.
 The ischiorectal space, which is continuous with the perianal space, extends from the levator ani muscle to the perineum.
 The intersphincteric space lies between the internal and external anal sphincter muscles.
 It connects inferiorly with the perianal space and superiorly with the rectal wall.
 The supralevator (or pelvirectal) space is located superior to the levator ani muscle and is bounded superiorly by the peritoneum.
 The rectum forms its medial border and the pelvic wall forms the lateral boundary.
 The deep postanal space is located between the tip of the coccyx and the anus.
-It ...
+It courses through the superficial ...